Table of Contents

 An opioid is a type of drug that relieves pain by blocking pain signals to the brain.
 Opioids come in many forms, including pills, patches, powders, and liquids.
 Also called opiates or narcotics, opioids come in various strengths – from very strong (e.g., morphine, Dilaudid, Duragesic, Oxycontin), to moderately strong (e.g., oxycodone, as in Lortab, Percocet), to strong (e.g., hydrocodone, as in Vicodin) to mild (e.g., codeine, as found in some cough/cold medicines).
 Heroin is made from morphine and can be injected, snorted, or smoked.

-Opioid substitution therapy, also called opioid replacement therapy or maintenance therapy, provides opioid addicts with a prescription medicine that replaces their drug of choice (e.g., heroin) and helps them manage their addiction.
+Opioid substitution therapy, also called opioid replacement therapy or maintenance therapy, provides opioid drug users with a prescription medicine that replaces their drug of choice (e.g., heroin) and helps them manage their addiction.
 This medicine is usually supplied in a clinically supervised setting.
 The two medicines most often used as OST are methadone and buprenorphine; they are described below.

 According to the World Health Organization (WHO), studies have shown that OST programs are effective in reducing illegal drug use, death from overdose, and behaviors that lead people to get and spread HIV.
 They also help those living with HIV (HIV+) to adhere to their HIV drugs and stay healthier longer.
 Unfortunately, less than eight percent of people who inject drugs worldwide receive OST.
 However, this number varies greatly depending on the country.
 While as many as nine out of ten injection drug users get OST in the United Kingdom, OST is unavailable in the Russian Federation.
-In the US, it is estimated that around one in four opiate addicts receive OST.
+In the US, it is estimated that around one in four opiate drug users receive OST.

 If you are addicted to heroin or another opiate, your health care provider may recommend treatment with methadone or buprenorphine.
 They are both prescription drugs that can help you manage your addiction.
-It is important to know that both methadone and buprenorphine are addictive.
-That is, your body becomes dependent on your taking them and could have withdrawal symptoms if you stopped (e.g., anxiety, sweating, chills, rapid heart rate, nausea, vomiting, diarrhea).
+It is important to know that both methadone and buprenorphine are also addictive.
+That is, your body becomes dependent on your taking them and you could have withdrawal symptoms if you stopped (e.g., anxiety, sweating, chills, rapid heart rate, nausea, vomiting, diarrhea).
 However, they take away your craving for heroin and do not make you feel high or tired.
 Methadone does not interfere with day-to-day activities such as driving a car or going to work, but buprenorphine may cause drowsiness.

 Each dose of methadone lasts for about 24 hours so you will only need to take it once a day.
 Used at the appropriate dose, methadone is a safe drug that may not have difficult side effects even if you take it for ten years or more.
 Like any drug, it is possible to take too much methadone or buprenorphine and overdose.
 Symptoms of overdose for methadone and buprenorphine include slow breathing and heart rates, severe drowsiness, muscle weakness, pinpoint pupils, and cold, clammy skin.